emd4e/emd4e/README.md

-👋 Hey, I'm @blckmnt.
+👋 Hey, I'm @emd4e.
 Student in the programming industry, currently learning Java.
-📫 You can contact me on Discord: Emd#3631
+📫 You can contact me on Discord: emd4e